eadanie1/openai-chatbot/README.md

 4. Set up environment variables:

-   - Create a `.env` file in the root directory.
+   - Create a `.env` file in the backend directory.
    - Define the `OPENAI_API_KEY` variable in the `.env` file and set it to your OpenAI API key.
+If you do not have an OpenAI API key, proceed to https://platform.openai.com/docs/quickstart?context=node and setup a developer account, then add $5 to the account in order to enable your account to make requests to the API.

 ## Usage